Shivang-Bhandari/Networking-for-Web-Developers/README.md

 ### IPv4 :
 This is the older version of IP which is used by majiority.
 These are usually written as dotted quads that is four numbers seperated by dots.
 Each of this numbers is 1 byte or 8 bits which means it can have a value from anything between 0-255.
 `Example : 127.0.0.1`
+Here, not all of the 32 bits can b used to assign real addresses.
+Some of them are reserved for special protocols, internal private networks , testing.

 -----